bradparker/bradparker.com/site/content/posts/2019-12-25-getting-close-to-the-conceptual-metal.md

 _&lambda;x_<sub>1</sub> &hellip; _x<sub>A<sub>i</sub></sub>_. _&lambda;c_<sub>1</sub> &hellip; _c<sub>N</sub>_. _c<sub>i</sub>_ _x_<sub>1</sub> &hellip; _x<sub>A<sub>i</sub></sub>_

 Believe it or not this gives us a sort of tool box with which we can build everything required by our target program.
 That didn't become obvious to me until I'd written out a few examples, so, where should we begin?
-Let's begin where Gerald Jay Sussman suggested we might begin.
+Let's begin where Gerald Jay Sussman suggested we might.

 ## Pair